-The service delivery period ends on June 30, 2027.
-After this date, be advised that only expenses associated with completion of the Local Evaluation Report and financial audit may be incurred between July 1, 2027 and December 31, 2027.
+The service delivery period of the grant ends on June 30, 2027.
+After this date, only expenses associated with completion of the Local Evaluation Report and financial audit may be incurred (July 1, 2027 and December 31, 2027).
 Additional information about the invoicing process will be provided later in this RFP.